jhpyle/docassemble/_docs/objects.md

 set `type` to `'digest'`.
 If you don't specify a `type`, `'basic'` is assumed.

+Similarly, if your API uses [bearer token authentication], you can set `auth` to a dictionary where `'type'` is `'bearer'` and `'token'` is your bearer token.

+{% highlight yaml %}
+objects:
+  - web: |
+      DAWeb.using(base_url='https://api.example.com',
+                  auth={'type': 'bearer',
+                        'token': 'uweoDS0iBfirGwesB.8d29230fa55b5c5deb2f87a82b3f6d2f4ab25c2b7e34b563d3b8fb84532c254b'})
+{% endhighlight %}

-It is generally a good idea not to put passwords in source codes.
+It is generally a good idea not to put passwords in source code.
 You can store your credentials in the [Configuration] and use the `get_config()` function to retrieve them.
 You can put this in your
 Configuration: